Farukon-0/Movement-Speed-Cap-Plus/README.md

 - `MoveSpeedAdd`

   - "Increases or decreases the movement speed of all characters by a set amount.
-E.g. 0.11 adds 11% to your movespeed."
+E.g. 0.11 adds 11% to your movespeed.
+(Opposite effect on negative.)"

   - Default = `0.0`